Prayer Chaplains

 It's a role that helps participants discover their connection with the Divine in everyone.

-Many of our prayer chaplains report that they stepped in to serve others but found that being a prayer chaplain blessed and benefited them most of all.
+Many of our prayer chaplains report that they stepped in to serve others, but found that being a prayer chaplain blessed and benefited them the most.
 By giving their time and maintaining a spiritual connection with the community, they got back more than they gave.

 How Do We Pray?